jtkovacs/jtkovacs.github.io/REFS/modeling.md

     - **Consider counterfactuals**
     - **Identify and rank levers:** where do we intervene to have an impact?
     - **Design experiments and institutions**
-- **Communicate what we know very simply.** “[M]odels can be the focal points of teams involving experts from many disciplines.”
+- **Communicate what we know very simply.** “[M]odels can be the focal points of teams involving experts from many disciplines”
 - **Discover new things:** "Models are fertile", i.e., they have multiple and unexpected uses.
 “Models can surprise us, make us curious, and lead to new questions.
 This is what I hate about exams.
 They only show that you can answer somebody else's question, when the most important thing is: Can you ask a new question?”

 ## Model typologies

 Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).
+This page organizes models by **form and notation.**

-In addition to forms and notations, models could be grouped by the business problems they solve, or as they appear in stages of a lifecycle, or by domain of origin (models were developed sequentially or in parallel by Taylorists; postwar Japanese manufacturers; industrial engineers; social scientists; and software developers).
+Models could also be grouped by the **business problems they solve** (e.g. poor quality, lack of strategic direction, etc.); as they appear in **stages of a process/lifecycle** (e.g. identifying a problem, analyzing a problem, brainstorming solutions, etc.); or by **domain of origin** (models have been developed sequentially or in parallel by Taylorists, postwar Japanese manufacturers, industrial engineers, social scientists, and software developers).

 Steirn (1999) organizes models as: